Skip to main content

 Source:MSN

 A Catholic school teacher who also coached youth sports in Bucks County has been arrested and charged in a child pornography case, according to the Bucks County District Attorney’s Office.
-For local leagues and school programs, it’s the kind of headline that makes every board member double-check who has access to kids, locker rooms, and team group chats.
+The allegations are serious, and the case is now moving through the criminal court system while parents and local leagues process the gut-punch headline.

-• Who: A Catholic school teacher and youth sports coach (identified by authorities in the criminal complaint, per MSN’s reporting)
+• Who: A Catholic school teacher and youth coach (name released by authorities in the DA’s announcement, via MSN reporting)

 • What: Arrested and charged in a child pornography investigation